lf1-io/padl/docs/sources/usage/combining_transforms.md.txt

 ### Map `~`

 Transforms can be **mapped** using `~`.
-Mapping applies the same transforms to multiple inputs.
+Mapping applies the same Transforms to multiple inputs.
 The output has the same length as the input.

 <img src="img/map.png" style='display: block; margin: auto; width: 300px'>